 The selected statistical parameters from the evaluation of SCIAMACHY SSI against BSRN global irradiances are presented in Table 1.
-The stations are sorted according to

-- their latitude from north to south.
+The stations are sorted according to their latitude from north to south.
+The comparison of SCIA-MACHY SSI with BSRN global irradiances at the SBO site is also included in Table 1, although it is not included in the mean of all stations.
 The averages of the hourly mean global irradiances generally increase from north to south besides the modulations due to clouds.
 The standard deviations for the hourly mean BSRN global irradiances are relatively large, often greater than 50%, for nearly every station (not included in the table).
-This is a clear indication of the large variations of clouds or broken clouds within the one hour - time period.
+This is a clear indication of the large variations of clouds or broken clouds within the one hour time period.
 The bias and root mean square deviation (RMSD) are quite different for every station, which agrees with the plots shown in Figs. 5 and 6.
 The RMSD between SCIAMACHY SSI and BSRN global irradiances are slightly correlated with the standard deviations of the BSRN hourly mean global irradiances (r = 0.35).
 The measurements at BIL and E13 were made at a few kilometers from each other and the bias, RMSD and correlation coefficients were also similar for these two sites.
 This suggests the consistency of the BSRN and SCIAMACHY SSI data.
-The mean global irradiance for all BSRN measurements is $509.0 \text{ W m}^{-2}$ .
-The mean difference between SCIAMACHY SSI and BSRN global irradiances is $-4.1 \text{ W m}^{-2}$ , which is -0.8% of the mean BSRN global irradiance.
-The RMSD of all the collocated data is $101.1 \text{ W m}^{-2}$ , corresponding to 19.9% of the mean BSRN global irradiance.
+The large negative bias of SCIAMACHY SSI at the SBO site suggests that the effective cloud fraction is too large and the surface albedo in the database could be too low.
+The SBO and TAM sites are both in desert regions.
+At SBO the mean effective cloud fraction of all the validation data is 0.314; however, at TAM the mean effective cloud fraction is only 0.044.
+The SCIAMACHY SSI values at SBO are systematically lower than the BSRN measurements with a mean difference of $-139.6 \,\mathrm{W \,m^{-2}}$ .
+The correlation coefficient between SCIAMACHY SSI and BSRN measurements is 0.794.
+This indicates that we have to improve the surface albedo database used in the FRESCO cloud retrieval algorithm.
+The mean global irradiance for all BSRN measurements is $509.0 \text{ W} \text{ m}^{-2}$ .
+The mean difference between SCIAMACHY SSI and BSRN global irradiances is $-4.1 \text{ W m}^{-2}$ , which is -0.8 % of the mean BSRN global irradiance.
+The RMSD of all the collocated data is $101.1 \text{ W m}^{-2}$ , corresponding to 19.9 % of the mean BSRN global irradiance.
 The correlation coefficient between the two data sets is 0.932 for 1006 data points.